-Grier began his professional career on Broadway as Jackie Robinson in THE FIRST, for which he earned a Tony Award-nomination for Best Featured Actor in a Musical and won the Theatre World Award (1981).
-He then joined the cast of DREAMGIRLS before going on to star opposite Denzel Washington in A SOLDIER’S PLAY, for which both actors reprised their roles in the film adaptation of the same name.
-He appeared in Robert Altman’s STREAMERS and won the Golden Lion for Best Actor at the Venice Film Festival (1983).
+Grier began his professional career on Broadway as Jackie Robinson in The First, for which he earned a Tony Award nomination for Best Featured Actor in a Musical and won the Theatre World Award (1981).
+He then joined the cast of Dreamgirls before going on to star opposite Denzel Washington in A Soldier’s Play, for which both actors reprised their roles in the film adaptation, A SOLDIER’S STORY (1984).

 In 2009/2010 Grier starred in David Mamet’s acclaimed play RACE opposite James Spader and Kerry Washington at the Ethel Barrymore Theatre on Broadway for which he received his second Tony Award nomination.
 Grier received the third Tony Award nomination of his career in 2012 for his performance in the “stand-out role of the rakish, drug-dealing Sporting Life” (NY Times) in The Gershwin’s Porgy & Bess.
 Grier received his first GRAMMY nomination when the cast recording of The Gershwin’s Porgy & Bess received a 2013 GRAMMY Award nomination for Best Musical Theater Album.